 (1) Legitimating.
 Human rights deal with the basic values that ultimately legitimate human actions, and in particular the activities of human organisations, of all kinds.
 We may retain the idea that, for instance, business human rights have a similar legitimating function to governmental human rights in that they establish both their right to exist and the limits of that right, so that no business entity is legitimate if it systematically violates business human rights in the same way as no government is legitimate if it systematically violates governmental human rights.
 We are not dealing here, therefore, with factors that are peripheral to business corporations, but about their very right to exist.
-The justification for giving such a powerful role to business human rights is that the power, and therefore the potential for good and evil, of business corporations is so great, that the analogy between the role of governmental and that of corporate human rights has bite.
+The justification for giving such a powerful role to business human rights is so great, that the analogy between the role of governmental and that of corporate human rights has bite.